Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/programs_1.md

 * Unicode and encodings thereof
   * The Unicode set
   * Problems of encoding and how they can be solved
-  * Byte order marks in encodings other than UTF-8
+  * Byte order marks in encodings other than UTF-8 (UTR-16, UCS-4)
     * Corollary: there is **never** a reason to choose "UTF-8 with BOM" for your encoding!
   * Unicode-enabled Windows uses UTF-16 by default
   * Unicode-enabled Mac and Linux use UTF-8
+* CSV and TSV: comma-separated values and tab-separated values
 * Why UTF-8 is preferred by most people: backwards compatibility
 * How to know what you have: the `file` command
 * How to change what you have: your text editor